 As his followers trust and admire him, there are high chances that they will value the information provided by him.

-Business insider recently publshed a detailed report about the industry.
-Here are the key takeways:
+Business Insider recently published a detailed report about the industry.
+Here are the key takeaways:

 A few years back, paid advertising was a popular strategy but with the increase in expense and, in many cases, the decreasing positive results led many companies both mid-sized and large enterprises to turn their focus on influencer marketing. ֿ